ECE 101/L. Introduction to Electrical Engineering and Lab (1/1)

 ECE 665.
 Radar Systems (3)

-Prerequisite: ECE 460, ECE 650.
+Prerequisites: ECE 450 and ECE 460, or instructor consent.
+Recommended Preparatory: ECE 650.
 Radar equation, target cross section, MTI and pulsed Doppler radars, and CW and CW-FM radar.
 Receiver noise calculations.
 Radar detection and parameter estimation in noise and clutter.
 Matched filters, pulse compression, radar signal choice and ambiguity function.

 ECE 666.
 Fiber-Optic Communications (3)

 Prerequisite: ECE 460.
+Recommended Corequisite: ECE 666L.
 Mode theory, waveguide equations and fiber modes calculations.
 Optical signal dispersion and degradation.
 Optical sources, photo detectors, modulation/demodulation techniques and optical system receiver performance.
 Power and rise-time link budget analysis.

 Prerequisites: ECE 460/L. Corequisite: ECE 666.
 This lab accompanying course ECE 666 covers fiber optic communication design, measurements and simulations.
 This includes numerical aperture, fiber attenuation, power distribution in single mode fibers, mode distribution in multimode fibers, fiber coupling efficiency and connectors/splices losses.
 Design, construction and simulation of WDM communication system components also are covered. …